Leo70kg/engine/README.md

 # OpenArena Engine
 This project is a fork of OpenArena with specific changes to the client and server.

-## Building on Linux##
+## Building on Ubuntu or Debian Linux##

-If you are on Ubuntu or Debian, the easiest way to compile this is to install the build dependencies.
+Install the build dependencies.

 ```sh
 $ sudo apt-get install libcurl4-gnutls-dev libgl1-mesa-dev libsdl2-dev libopus-dev libopusfile-dev libogg-dev zlib1g-dev libvorbis-dev libopenal-dev libjpeg-dev libfreetype6-dev libxmp-dev